Home

 • respectfulness

-Your next job is to select the stories that best illustrates those qualities.
+Your next job is to select material to best illustrate the qualities you've chosen.

 The answer to those three questions is YES.

-The best commemorative speech topic combines all three elements and expresses them eloquently.
+The most satisfying speech draws from all three elements and combines them eloquently.

 • is in tune with the audience's values